Great River Fishing In Ontario Is Hard To Find

-Catch and release, size limits, and slot limits are scientifically proven to work and we need them here, and soon.
-Anglers catch big trout and that trout ends up in a frying pan and not spawning and improving are fishery.
-Our rivers are to fragile to sustain this type of abuse and anglers need to re-think this old mentality.
+Catch and release, size limits, and slot limits are scientifically proven to work and we need them here, and we need them soon.
+Anglers catch big trout and that trout ends up in a frying pan instead of spawning and improving our fishery.
+Our rivers are too fragile to sustain this type of abuse and anglers need to re-think this old mentality.

-Just by simply supporting your local club with your time or your membership money and releasing all your fish and spreading the word, we could start seeing our rivers going back to their full potential again, instead of the steady decrease in fish we are seeing now.
+Just by simply supporting your local club with your time or your membership money and releasing all your fish and spreading the word, we could start seeing our rivers get back to their full potential again, instead of the steady decrease in fish we are seeing now.

 THE BEST CLUBS TO JOIN

-Izaak Walton Fly Fishing Club – http://iwffc.ca
+- Izaak Walton Fly Fishing Club – http://iwffc.ca

-Friends of the Grand – http://www.friendsofthegrandriver.com
+- Friends of the Grand – http://www.friendsofthegrandriver.com

-Ontario Streams – http://www.ontariostreams.on.ca/current.html
+- Ontario Streams – http://www.ontariostreams.on.ca/current.html